Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Observations and data analysis

 For the host galaxies of GRB~080804 and GRB~090323, lower signal to noise emission line flux measurements were already reported by \citet{kmf+15} from {\em X-shooter} data, most of which are consistent at $1\sigma$ with our NIRSpec measurements.
-The lack of any \hb\ detection from the host galaxy of GRB~090323 in \citet{kmf+15} is only marginally consistent ($3\sigma$) with the strong emission line that we measure in the NIRSpec spectra, in contrast to the very good agreement in the \oii\ line flux measurements for this host galaxy.
+The lack of any \hb\ detection from the host galaxy of GRB~090323 in \citet{kmf+15} ($<1.5\times 10^{-17}~{\rm erg}~{\rm cm}^{-2}~{\rm s}^{-1}$ at $3\sigma$) is only marginally consistent ($3\sigma$) with the strong emission line that we measure in the NIRSpec spectra, in contrast to the very good agreement in the \oii\ line flux.
 It is therefore possible that the uncertainties in the {\em X-shooter} \hb\ measurement for the host of GRB~090323 are underestimated.